 So, give your students the opportunity to participate and contribute to the knowledge of our bird populations.
 Be part of making New Zealand's birds count!

-Need more information?
+We feature the New Zealand Garden Bird Survey as one of the many citizen science projects we profile.
 The article Planning for your students to be citizen scientists is full of great advice for using online citizen science in your classroom.

-You can find Te Tatauranga o ngā Manu Māra o Aotearoa – The New Zealand Garden Bird Survey resources here
+You can find Te Tatauranga o ngā Manu Māra o Aotearoa – The New Zealand Garden Bird Survey resources here.

 New Zealand Garden Bird Survey results are shared on the Global Biodiversity Information Facility.

 Do a garden bird survey and earn a Kiwi Guardians medal for becoming a Manu Monitor.

 New Zealand Birds Online provides additional support for bird identification.

 Thank you to Manaaki Whenua – Landcare Research, Dr Angela Brandt and Dr Gradon Diprose.